UConn-Dynamics/project_01-3/README.md

 Goal to upload individual code by Sunday night 3/1.
 Monday night each person reviews code, implements variables, etc. 3/2.
 Tuesday meeting to live merge code.
 3/3.

+Meeting 3/3
+Team is trying to figure out how to use github and merge code.
+Final code to be kept in the Pluto .jl file in main.